So, why do people own and operate agribusinesses? What motivates them? Why do you want to work in agribusiness?

-In this topic, we will start unpacking why people choose to work in agribusiness.
-We will explore the linkages between the ‘why’ we are in agribusiness and how that translates to the purpose and goals of the business.
+We will start unpacking why people choose to work in agribusiness.
+We will explore the linkages between ‘why’ we are in agribusiness and how that translates to the purpose and goals of the business.

 But what’s your passion and why do you want to be in agribusiness?
 I’m hoping that by seeing how others have come to survive and thrive in their agribusiness world, that I can inspire you to think about your ‘why’.

-The other reason for setting these next three video’s for you to watch is that they help you to see how the passions and values of the business owner/manager translate into how the agribusiness is run; what it produces and how it produces it.
-In other words, the ‘who’, ‘what’, ‘where’ and ‘how’ of the agribusiness is underpinned by the ‘why’.
+The following videos will help you to see how the passions and values of the business owner/manager translate into how their agribusiness is run; what it produces and how it produces it.
+In other words, the ‘who’, ‘what’, ‘where’ and ‘how’ of the agribusiness, is underpinned by the ‘why’.

 Business goals and purpose is just a long-winded way of saying ‘why’.
 Once we understand the ‘why’, then we can articulate the goals and purpose of an agribusiness, even our own.

-In the following video, is a story of an old, established Tasmanian farming family down south called the Dunbabin’s, who’s farm Bangor has been in the same family since it was surveyed.
+The following video is a story of an old, established Tasmanian farming family down south, called the Dunbabin’s.
+Their farm Bangor has been in the same family since it was surveyed.
 This is a story about diversity, intensification and survival in changing economic, social and climatic conditions.
-It takes on some of the themes of our previous session (how ‘place’ influences the agribusiness) but adds that sense of ‘why’ – why has this family persisted for so many generations?
+It takes on some of the themes of ourearlier discussion about the operating environment for agribusinesses (how ‘place’ influences the agribusiness) but adds that sense of ‘why’ – why has this family persisted for so many generations?
 What drives them now?

 Dunbabin’s (Bangor) farm story on ABC Landline – diversification, intensification, family history | 17 mins: